roryl/lucee-book/java_integration.md

 ####Defining Java libraries during instantiation
-For one off instatniations, its possible to define the jar files to load with the createObject function.
+For one off instantiations, its possible to define the jar files to load with the createObject function.

 `createObject('java',String className,String paths, String delimiter )`